 Lovely Munich is not among Europe’s cheapest countries to visit, but it’s by no means among it’s most expensive either, so it’s not too hard to have an absolutely great time there even on a shoestring.
-Here are ten brilliant, Bavarian things to see, do, and eat if you’re in Munich on a budget.
+Here are ten great things to do in Munich on a budget...

 When in Munich… the tradition Bavarian breakfast served up in Munich is a thing called Weisswurst.
 This is a white sausage of veal, pork and a bunch of herbs and flavours, and it’s a lot more delicious than it looks.
 The traditional way to eat them is ‘zuzein’ (sucking) where you break the skin and suck the meat out – but you can use a knife and fork if you want.
 Anyway, they are really great, especially when served with a big soft pretzel, a fat dollop of mustard, and a pint of Munich weissbeer.
 There’s one place above all other places in Munich to try this particular breakfast of champions – at the lovely Weisses Bräuhaus.
 You’ll get sausage, bretzel and a pint for around €7.
 Yes, we know beer for breakfast is odd but you’re on your holidays.
 Just make sure you get a big glass of water too, you’ve got a long day ahead of you.

 In Munich Tours do a really cool three-hour free tour of the city, which departs from Marienplatz every day at 10:40am.
 The tour guides know more about Munich than most do, and they’re funny.
 They’ll tell you Munich’s best stories (and a few secrets) while you walk around the city visiting all kinds of sights and landmarks, including the Glockenspiel, the famous Hofbrauhaus and the Royal Residenz.
-These tours are brilliant for the start of your trip because they get you feeling all passionate about the city, and you’ll get a good idea of the city’s layout and the places that you might want to go back to later in your trip.
+These tours are brilliant for the start of your trip because they get you feeling all passionate about the city, and you’ll get a good idea of the city’s layout and the great things to do in Munich on a budget.
 As with all free tours, the guides work for tips, so while there’s no obligation to tip, please be decent and show them you appreciate their time and knowledge!
 A tenner is a small price to pay for three hours of information.

 The Munich river surfers are awesome.
 The city is over 1000km, and three or four countries away from any surfable breaks, but Munich is a surfing hotspot nonetheless.
 The Eisbach river has a standing (stationary) wave and there is a community of seriously skilled and dedicated dudes who ride it, even in the depths of winter.
 There’s no chance of having a go yourself; this is a dangerous pastime in shallow water with a rocky waterbed – in fact, even thought people surfed here since the 70s, it was only made legal in 2010.
 At one time it was not unusual to see a soaking wet, neoprene-clad person running away from the authorities, but eventually the powers that be decided that it wasn’t going to stop, so they gave the surfers a break (that was a surf pun) and legalised it.
 Anyway, head to the bridge near the Haus Der Kunst gallery, and just watch the surfers take on this solitary wave.